Jiayi079/search-engine/README.md

 <br><br>

 According to the study of the search engine and combining with Lucene's characteristics, I conluded the search engine we desined should have those functional requirements:
- - enable to search different kinds of files on the computer's desktop, file type: txt, doc, xls, and ppt
+ - enable to search files in txt, doc, xls, and ppt format on the computer desktop
- - enable to split the words to search
+ - enable query segmentation
- - enable to seaching by words in the text file
+ - enable to full-text search
- - enable to show the searching keywords' result with the highlight
+ - enable highligh search keywords
- - enable to show the total searching time
+ - enable to determine the execution time of a query
- - enable to show the searching history
+ - enable to display search history and filter keywords
 <br><br>
 ## Tools
  - MyEcipsem: Java IDE